velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "…I don't know."
 I look back up.
 "But… but we got Lena and Seli to protect us now if… if things get bad again."

 She squeezes my hand.
-"Promise me you'll take Lena with when you go out.
+"Promise me you'll take Lena with any time you go out.
 Leastways ’til this shaky shit stops."

 "I promise."